ddbj/mssassist/README.md

 # Installation
 1. Ssh loogin to a012 as w3const user.
-1. Pull the repository from ddbj/mssassist.git and create symbolic link in the directory.
+1. Pull the repository from ddbj/mssassist.git.
     ~~~
     git clone https://github.com/ddbj/mssassist.git ~/mssassist
     ~~~
     Note!
 Do NOT change the destination directory for installing the mssassist.
 When you would like to change the directory name from 'mssassist',       you need to change the value of $BASE variable in each shell script.
+1. Prepare the symbolic link in the directory.
     ~~~
     cd ~/mssassist
     ln -s ddbj_autofix.sh ddbj_autofix